Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 ## Cached lookup data

-If you have your globally [cached static lookup data](../../../framework/common-ui/lookup), Xomega Framework provides endpoints to get a lookup table by its type from the global cache, or to refresh it in the global cache, in case when the data for it has changed.
+If you have your globally [cached static lookup data](../../../framework/common-ui/lookup), Xomega Framework provides endpoints to get a lookup table by its type from the global cache, or to refresh it in the global cache, in the case when the data for it has changed.

 :::note
 Usually .NET-based clients that use Xomega Framework can access the lookup tables directly, and the data for those will be loaded automatically from the corresponding sources.